Windblade-GR01/IWBTG/README.md

 # IWBTG
-This is another IWBTG fangame that i am making, is made in game maker studio.
+This is another IWBTG fangame, is made in game maker studio.